 Access.
 You are legally entitled to know what personal information I hold about you and how that information is processed.
 Additionally, you have the right to obtain information regarding where and for what purpose your data is being processed.

 If you would like to know what information I hold about you, please email firstname.lastname@example.org.
 I will ask you for proof of identity and provide you with a response within 30 days.

 Copyright.
 The photographer retains the sole copyright over all images he produces under the Copyright Designs and Patent Act 1988.

 Delivery.
 The photographer delivers the images to the client via a secure online platform inline with EU GDPR guidance.
 Unless specifically requested, the photographer grants access to the images only to the client, himself and when requested, Creative Schools Ltd (for the purpose of client website construction) when the photographer is working on behalf of Creative Schools Ltd.

 Storage.
 In addition to being stored online for the purpose of delivery, client images are stored offline by the photographer.
-After a period 3 months from delivery, any unused images (rejected by the photographer prior to delivering images to the client) are permanently deleted.
+After 3 months from delivery, any unused images are permanently deleted.
 The client has the right to request that the photographer permanently deletes all images taken for the client at any time.